metayeti/YABS.js/README.md

 ## Features

-- Amusingly easy to use: drop `build.js` into your project, describe your build with `build.json` and run your build with `node build`
+- Delightfully easy to use: drop `build.js` into your project, describe your build with `build.json` and run your build with `node build`
 - Script minification and bundling
 - Can prepend info headers (with copyright and such) to compiled scripts
 - Adds preprocessor superpowers